0necloud/CTF-Writeups/Grey Cat The Flag 2024/The Motorala/README.md

 ### Using GDB to find the payload offset
 Although the RIP is not overflowed, we know that ret still pops the return address off RSP+0.
 Our next step is to find out how many As we need to supply into the program before RSP+0 gets overflowed.

-We can achieve this by using the `pattern create` command in GDB, using the command's output as input into the program, and using the `pattern search` command to get the offset.
+We can achieve this by using the `pattern create` command in GDB, using the command's output as input into the program, and using the `pattern search` command to get the offset before the return address is overflowed.

 ![image](https://github.com/0necloud/CTF-Writeups/assets/60743000/23eed616-82ee-41f1-b488-e81b45d94cf5)